Nadine Lustre: Awards and nominations

-Lustre has received various awards and nominations including six FAMAS Award, five Box Office Entertainment Awards, three Metro Manila Film Festival, a PMPC Star Awards for Movies, a PMPC Star Awards for Television, a Young Critics Circle Award and an Asian Academy Creative Awards.
+Lustre has received various awards and nominations including six FAMAS Award, five Box Office Entertainment Awards, four Metro Manila Film Festival, a PMPC Star Awards for Movies, a PMPC Star Awards for Television, a Young Critics Circle Award and an Asian Academy Creative Awards.

 In music, she has also received severals awards and nominations for her songs and albums including thirteen Myx Music Awards, two awards from Philippine Popular Music Festival, a PMPC Star Awards for Music, a SBS PopAsia Titanium Award and a nomination from MTV Europe Music Awards.